foresterorg/foresterorg.github.io/README.md

 hugo mod get
 ```

-Download npm packages used for postprocessing css files.
+Download npm packages used for postprocessing css files if you plan to do CSS changes:

 ```
 npm i